boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 and 6513 for NETCONF over Transport Layer Security (TLS) {{?RFC7589}}{{?I-D.ietf-netconf-over-tls13}}.

 However, many of these assignments are for a transport protocol (i.e., UDP) for which the requesting application does not apply.
-Also, many of the assignments are for protocols that are not deployed and were tagged as Historic: {{?RFC4743}} and {{?RFC4744}}.
+Also, several of the assignments are for protocols that are not deployed and were tagged as Historic: {{?RFC4743}} and {{?RFC4744}}.

 This document de-assigns these unused port numbers.